MCR Curriculum

 Clinical Research Management Specialization

-The Clinical Research Management Specialization focuses on the management of systems and processes in the conduct of clinical trials to prepare graduates to lead complex national and international clinical research operations.
-Graduates of this track will have attained the skills to work as Clinical Research Coordinators (CRCs) or Clinical Research Associates (CRAs) representing the study sponsor or investigation site and to advance their careers as clinical research administrators.
+The Clinical Research Management Specialization focuses on the management of operations, systems and processes in the conduct of clinical trials to prepare graduates to lead complex national and international clinical research infrastructures.
+Graduates of this track will have attained the skills to work as Clinical Research Coordinators (CRCs), Clinical Research Associates (CRAs) and additional higher-level positions representing the study sponsor or investigation site and to advance their careers as clinical research professionals.

 - Clinical Research Management specialization courses